Skip to content

 • Base branch — the branch Ileen will analyse and work on (defaults to main)

-3. Click Connect & Analyse.
+3. Click Create Project.
 Ileen clones the repository, analyses the structure, and indexes all files.
 This takes 1–5 minutes depending on repo size.

 Step 3 — Read the Project Overview